 Stop loss is located below the lowest level of the second bullish candle (if the price breaks this level, the pattern is invalidated, and you switch sides and enter a short-selling position).

-Piercing Line Pattern & Fibonacci Retracement Levels
+2. Fibonacci Retracement Levels

 Using trend reversal indicators is undoubtedly an excellent method to confirm a reversal, but if you want to use another popular tool, Fibonacci retracement levels are the answer.

 The reason why I like the Fibonacci tool is that I know I’m not the only one who is using it.
 That’s the magic of Fibonacci retracement levels – many traders worldwide watch these levels, and if you join them – well, you can take advantage of using Fibonacci support and resistance levels.
+And that is why it is so essential to learn how to use the Fibonacci Retracement tool.

 Furthermore, another benefit of using Fibonacci retracements is that you can expand the chart and look at a wider time frame.
 Using the same example as before, the chart below shows us how Fibonacci retracement levels can help you find entry and exit points.